mskf3000/Tutorials-and-Cheat-Sheets/macOS - Homebrew.md

 ***

+Install Java via Homebrew like this:

+	brew cask install caskroom/cask/java

+Or install a specific version like this:

+	brew cask install caskroom/versions/java8

+Uninstall it like this:

+	brew cask uninstall java

+***

 *macOS - Homebrew (c) by Jack Szwergold; written on December 27, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*